 The City of Atlantis Police Department was formed in 1959, with a full time Chief of Police and two part time police officers.
-Police department staffing as of 2017 consists of 14 full time Sworn Police Officers, 3 part time Sworn Police Officers, Fleet Manager, Communications Supervisor-Crime Analyst, 4 full time Communications Dispatchers and 2 part-time Communications Dispatchers.
+Police department staffing today consists of 11 full time Sworn Police Officers, 3 part time Sworn Police Officers, Fleet Manager, Communications Supervisor-Crime Analyst, 4 full time Communications Dispatchers and 3 part-time Communications Dispatchers.

 The current rank structure of the department consists of a Police Chief, Sergeants, and Police Officers.
 The department is operational 24 hours a day, seven days a week.